reo-sam/discord-faqs/best-sip-date.md

 A proper analysis on best date for SIP would also have to involve the interest income from this and tax paid on these gains, which again, have varied greatly over any meaningful period.

-As you can see, there are too many variables; and that's just with one single funds.
-India have more than a few thousand funds.
+As you can see, there are too many variables; and that's just with one single fund.
+India have more than a two thousand mutual funds, as of now.

-Finally, consider that people don't invest same amount of money with SIP every 10 year period.
-As their income grows, SIP step up happens.
-Nor do people continue their SIP all the time: some might pause SIP from time to time or skip one or two instalments.
+Finally, consider that people don't invest the same amount via SIP over a ten year period.
+Some people increase the amount of SIP that they do every year as their salary increases.
+Some of them pause their SIPs from time to time, or skip a few instalments here and there.

-When you see all these complexities; it should be obvious that your investment transaction pattern over next 10 years is not something against which past 10 years' best SIP date have been computed.
-Because it's unique to you.

-To sum it all up; there's a best date for SIP in a month, and it depends on lot of factors that one cannot easily simulate with past data.
+To sum it all up; there might be a best date for SIP in a month, and it depends on lot of factors that one cannot easily simulate with past data.
 But even if they did and found one, that date might not be best for your investment pattern for next 1-2 decades.

 Invest on a date of month you're comfortable with.